vpnclashfa-backup/multi-proxy-config-fetcher/README.md

 The overall score is calculated in real-time and updated hourly.
 Sources scoring below 30% are automatically disabled.

 > **Note**: The sources listed are examples.
-You can easily modify the source list in `src/config.py` to use your preferred Telegram channels or other URLs.
+You can easily modify the source list in `src/config.py` to use your preferred Telegram channels, SSCONF links or other URLs.
 The performance metrics shown above are based on real-time monitoring of each source's reliability in providing valid configurations.

 ## Features